 This remuneration report is part of the group management report and complies with the recommendations of the German Corporate Governance Code (GCGC) as well as the requirements of the German Commercial Code (HGB) and the German Accounting Standards (DRS 17).
-It explains the main points of the remuneration system for the Management Board and Supervisory Board and reports the amount of remuneration for each individual in accordance with its different components.
+It explains the main points of the remuneration system for the Management Board and Supervisory Board and discloses the amount of remuneration for each individual in accordance with its different components.

 Remuneration of the management board

-The Supervisory Board of SolarWorld AG determines the remuneration system of the Management Board and negotiates with each Management Board member to determine the individual Management Board remuneration amounts derived from this system.
-The structure of the remuneration system targets the sustainable development of the company and accounts for the company's distinctive characteristics as well as the relevant industry environment.
+The Supervisory Board of SolarWorld AG determines the remuneration system of the Management Board and negotiates with each Management Board member the individual Management Board remuneration amount derived from this system.
+The structure of the remuneration system targets the sustainable development of the company and accounts for the company’s distinctive characteristics as well as the relevant industry environment.
 The financial situation of the SolarWorld group is also taken into account.

 Management contracts do not contain any severance provision for the case of premature termination of an employment relationship.